 Figure 1 presents the percentage of firms involved in outsourcing of manufacturing jobs for the years 1995-2007.
 The panel on the left plots aggregate outsourcing, while the panel on the right divides states into those with flexible versus inflexible labour regulation according to Besley and Burgess (2004), Gupta et al. (2008).
 Overall, we see a steady and significant increase in the percentage of firms outsourcing manufacturing jobs over the period 1995 through 2007.
 In 1995, the percentage of firms involved in outsourcing was around 3 percent, which increased to 28 percent in 2007; a nine-fold jump.
-Interestingly, the right panel shows that the percentage of firms involved in outsourcing is not homogenous across the two types of states categorized according to labour regulation.
+Interestingly, the right panel shows that the percentage of firms involved in outsourcing is not homogenous across the two types of states categorized according to flexibility of labour regulation.
 The percentage of firms involved in outsourcing of manufacturing jobs in states with inflexible labour regulation is always greater, and the difference grows significantly over time, especially after 2000/2001.
 For example, the difference was about 1-2 percentage points between 1995 and 2000, and this increased to 7 percentage points in 2007; around 32 percent (less than 25 percent) of firms in states with inflexible (flexible) labour regulation report outsourcing manufacturing jobs.

 To study the role of international trade in driving this observed significant change in the way firms organize production, we exploit the increase in import competition faced by Indian firms from China post China's accession to the WTO as a quasi-natural experiment.2 China's membership to the WTO in 2001 was one of the most important episodes of world trade in the last two decades.
 China's export performance post-1990, and more so since 2001, has been spectacular.
-Its exports grew from US\$ 62 billion to US\$ 1.2 trillion between 1990 and 20071; an average of around 20% per year (Iacovone et al., 2013).
+Its exports grew from US\$ 62 billion to US\$ 1.2 trillion between 1990 and 2007; an average of around 20% per year (Iacovone et al., 2013).
 In the same period, China's share of GDP more than doubled, from 15.9 to 34.9%.
-On the back of this very strong export performance, China became the world's largest exporter in 2009, and the second largest economy in 2010 (Iacovone et al., 2013).
-Naturally, this meteoric rise of China to the status of a global exporting giant, particularly in terms of manufactured goods, has prompted economists to examine the effects of import competition from low-wage countries, specifically China, on various firm- and industry-level outcomes of developed countries (Bernard et al., 2006; Liu, 2010; Autor et al., 2013; Mion and Zhu, 2013; Martin and qualitatively robust to the type of outcome.
+Building upon this very strong export performance, China became the world's largest exporter in 2009, and the second largest economy in 2010 (Iacovone et al., 2013).
+Naturally, this meteoric rise of China to the status of a global exporting giant, particularly in terms of manufactured goods, has prompted economists to examine the effects of import competition from low-wage countries, specifically China, on various firm-, industry- and worker-level outcomes in developed countries (Bernard et al., 2006; Liu, 2010; Autor et al., 2013; Mion and Zhu, 2013; Martin and Meajean, 2014; Bloom et al., 2016), but to a far lesser extent in developing countries (see for example, Iacavone et al., 2013 and Utar and Ruiz, 2013 for Mexico and Medina, 2017 for Peru).